Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Methodology

-Note that $n_0$ and $n_1$ are the number of instances in $S_0$ and $S_1$, respectively.
+\ppsdisabbr{} is interpretable in relation to data bias, because it provides a signed, relative notion of model-induced bias with a direct interpretation against the original data manifold discrepancy.
+Note that, unlike common fairness measures, \ppsdisabbr{} rather isolates model-induced bias relative to the bias already present in the data and assesses the algorithmic behaviour.
+This distinction is important in practice, as it enables practitioners to assess whether a model exacerbates existing disparities beyond what is inherited from the data.
+The practitioners are therefore advised to accompany other fairness measures, because a model cannot be claimed to be fair only due to $\newfist(f)=0$.
+Also note that $n_0$ and $n_1$ are the number of instances in $S_0$ and $S_1$, respectively.
 Then the computational complexity of directly calculating Equations~\eqref{eq:1} or \eqref{eq:2} would be $\mathcal{O}(n_0n_1)$, that is, $\mathcal{O}(n_0(n-n_0))$, which is expensive and less practical to be applied on large datasets.